 Unless you’ve been living off the grid for the past few years, you’ve probably heard a thing or two about the keto diet.

-Just a few swipes through social media reveals that keto is the latest lifestyle craze, with influencers and marketers making big claims about its benefits for weight loss, cognitive health, and overall health.
+Just a few swipes through social media reveal that keto is the latest low-carb lifestyle craze, with influencers and marketers making big claims about its benefits for weight loss, cognitive health, and overall health.

 Let’s take a glance at the fundamentals of the keto diet and give you some of the best foods to incorporate into your new routine.